Reliance Industries to seek shareholder approval to raise $3.9 billion via debentures

-MUMBAI Reliance Industries will seek shareholder approval to raise 250 billion rupees ($3.88 billion) via sale of secured or unsecured redeemable non-convertible debentures in a private placement, it said in a release.
+MUMBAI (Reuters) - Reliance Industries will seek shareholder approval to raise 250 billion rupees ($3.88 billion) via sale of secured or unsecured redeemable non-convertible debentures in a private placement, it said in a release.

 The company will conduct its annual general meeting with shareholders on July 21, and will also seek an approval on the same day.